Categories with families and first-order logic with dependent sorts: Introduction

 \section{Introduction}

 Dependent families of sets often occur in mathematical notation, for instance as the fibers of a map $f:Y \rightarrow X$,

 or as the hom-sets of a category

 Such expressions are however not directly supported in first-order logic.
 One may formulate them in a roundabout way using set-valued functions as in set theory, or directly using dependent types (or sorts) as in Martin-L\"of type theory.
-First-order logic with such dependent types, but avoiding complex type constructions, have been considered by Makkai (1995) and Aczel (2004).
-The dependently sorted system of first-order logic FOLDS was introduced and studied in a series of papers (Makkai 1995, 1998, 2013).
-The purpose of FOLDS is to provide a natural foundation for (higher) category theory that can also serve as a theory of abstract sets.
+Extensions of first-order logic with dependent types have been considered by Makkai (1995) and Aczel (2004).
+The dependently sorted system of the first-order logic FOLDS was introduced and studied in a series of papers (Makkai 1995, 1998, 2013).
+Its purpose is to provide a foundation for (higher) category theory that can also serve as a theory of abstract sets.
 Unlike set theory there is no global notion of equality in the system.
-When formalizing category theory in such systems one is thus not committed to introducing equality between objects, which makes it natural to define structures that are invariant under isomorphism.
-A system rather similar to FOLDS was introduced by Belo (2008) following an idea of Aczel (2004).
+A stronger system DFOL was introduced by Belo (2008) following the idea of Aczel (2004).
 It is based on the generalized algebraic theories of Cartmell 1986.
 In contrast to (Makkai 1995) it allows function symbols.
-The system may be regarded as a fairly natural extension of many sorted intuitionistic logic.
-Moreover an important property is that the system is straightforwardly interpretable in Martin-L\"of type theory, and thus possible to use in connection with proof assistants such as Coq or Agda.
-This latter point is in line with the logic enriched type theories proposed by Maietti and Sambin (2005) and Gambino and Aczel (2006).
-In both those cases the underlying type theory has type constructors like $\Pi$ and $\Sigma$ and is thus more sophisticated.
+The system is an extension of many-sorted intuitionistic logic.
+Moreover an important property is that the system DFOL is straightforwardly interpretable in Martin-L\"of type theory, and thus possible to use in connection with proof assistants such as Coq or Agda.

-A {\em category with families} (cwf) is a semantical structure for interpreting dependent type theories in categories using split fibrations (Dybjer 1996, Hofmann 1997, Jacobs 1999).
-This structure goes back to the contextual categories of Cartmell (1986).
-A purpose of the present paper is to show how Makkai's FOLDS and Aczel's and Belo's type systems gives rise to cwfs, and to establish some properties of these systems.
-We also introduce {\em hyperdoctrines over cwfs} as a general semantics of first-order logic with dependent sorts.
-A soundness and completeness theorem is proved for such a logic, DFOL.
-These hyperdoctrines over cwfs should also be a suitable semantic structure for Aczel--Gambino logic enriched type theories.